 I am interested in supervising work on the place of spectacle in popular cinemas, on the representation of history on film and on notions of film ‘classicism’.
 I am also interested in supervising work on acting/performance in popular cinema that engages in practices of close analysis and historical enquiry.

 For more details, please see my full research profile.

-The Biopic in Contemporary Film Culture, edited with Belén Vidal (New York: Routledge, forthcoming 2013).
+The Biopic in Contemporary Film Culture, (co-edited with Belén Vidal) (Routledge, 2014).

 Breaking the Fourth Wall: Direct Address in the Cinema (Edinburgh: Edinburgh University Press, 2012).